Adiksuu/Farmer-Game-Simulator/README.md

 To download it, just download the file game.py above.

 ### 💙 PAID (FULL ACCESS) VERSION
 The paid version of the game (FULL ACCESS) has access to many interesting options, of which there are still more and more!
-You can get the paid version after winning contests on my discord server or by purchasing it for $ 5.
-To purchase the game, please contact me via email or discord
+You can get the paid version after winning contests on my discord server or by purchasing it for $ 2. (only paysafecard) To purchase the game, please contact me via email or discord

 ### ❔ HOW TO USE
-To play the game, all you have to do is download it
+To play this game, just download it (preferably its latest version)

-Then you need to make sure that you have Python downloaded on your computer, if you have to skip the next step

-(ONLY IF YOU DON'T HAVE PYTHON) Go to the [PYTHON WEBSITE](https://python.org) and download the latest version of Python to your operating system, after installing you have to go through a short installation.

-Now you need to import the "colorama" module to your computer, to do this enter cmd via the key combination CTRL + R. In the box, type cmd.
-Once you are in cmd, enter the command "pip install colorama".
-Wait for it to install

-After going through the previous steps, enter the game path by using the "cd folder_name" command, e.g. cd desktop -> cd pythonGame, you must enter this command in cmd.

-The last step has come and at the same time the simplest because all you have to do is enter the command "py game.py" in The last step has come and at the same time the simplest because all you have to do is enter the command "py game.py" in cmd and then wait until the game loads!
+Then open the game.exe file on your computer!

 ### 🖼️ GAME SCREENSHOTS
 <details>
 <summary> 🕹️ Click for spoiler game sreenshots</summary>

+COMMING SOON....

 </details>